ucsd-cse131/sp21/grades.md

 - **Synchronized Final (35%)** :
   Will be held on **Tuesday June 8th, from 8:00 -- 11:00am**.

+- Since the final is cumulative, your midterm grade will be calculated as `midterm > 0 ?  max(final, midterm) : 0`.
+This means that you get a second chance if you don’t do well on the midterm but you must turn in both the midterm and the final.

 Exams **must** be taken at the scheduled time.
 They are open book, notes, computer etc. but